ESMValGroup/ESMValCore/doc/contributing.rst

   contains a list of Python dependencies needed to build the documentation that cannot be installed from PyPI and need to be mocked when building the documentation.
-  We do not use conda to build the documentation because this is too time consuming.
+  (We do not use conda to build the documentation because this is too time consuming.)
 - ``setup.py``
   contains all Python dependencies, regardless of their installation source
 - ``package/meta.yaml``
-  contains dependencies for the conda package, all Python and compiled dependencies that can be installed from conda should be listed here.
+  contains dependencies for the conda package; all Python and compiled dependencies that can be installed from conda should be listed here

-Note that packages may have a different name on `conda-forge <https://conda-forge.org/>`__ than on PyPI or CRAN.
+Note that packages may have a different name on `conda-forge <https://conda-forge.org/>`__ than on PyPI_.

-Several test jobs on CircleCI_ related to the installation of the tool will only run if you change the dependencies, these will be skipped for most pull requests.
+Several test jobs on CircleCI_ related to the installation of the tool will only run if you change the dependencies.
+These will be skipped for most pull requests.

 When reviewing a pull request where dependencies are added or removed, always check that the changes have been applied in all relevant files.